-Road to the Knockouts is FIFA 22’s answer to Road to the Finals cards in previous years of FUT.
-Here’s everything we know so far about this year’s UCL promotion, from the start date to the players who will be involved.
+Road to the Knockouts is FIFA 22’s addition to Road to the Finals cards from previous years of FUT.
+Here’s everything we know so far about this year’s European promotion, from the players in Team 2 to the upgrade structure and prices.

-Ultimate Team’s special cards are one of the key features that keep the mode engaging over the course of the long season.
+Ultimate Team’s special cards are one of the key features that keep the mode engaging throughout the long season.

-- What is Road to the Knockouts card?
+- What is a Road to the Knockouts card?

 - Road to the Knockouts upgrades

 - Road to the Knockouts Team 2 predictions

 FIFA 22 Road to the Knockouts Team 2

 Team 2 of Road to the Knockouts is live in FIFA 22, and there are some tasty-looking players that could grow into some of the game’s best if their team performs.